BarryAllen98/BarryAllen98/README.md

 - 👋 Hi, I’m @BarryAllen98
 - 👀 I’m interested in research and development.
 - 🌱 I’m currently working in pvt companey.
-- 💞️ I’m looking to collaborate on IoT, AI and ML.
+- 💞️ I’m looking to collaborate on Embedded, IoT, AI and ML.
 - 📫 How to reach me ...

 <!---